Getting help from paid care support workers

-You could get paid care workers to help at home during the day, so you can do other activities; or overnight, so that you can get some sleep.
-They could help with preparing meals, getting the person you care for washed and dressed, or getting the person you care for out and about.
+You could get paid care support workers to help at home during the day, so you can do other activities; or overnight, so that you can get some sleep.
+They could help with preparing meals, getting the person you care for washed and dressed, or helping the person you care for to get out and about.

 In Scotland, you can get in touch with Crossroads Caring Scotland, who provide care in the home so that carers can take a break.

 What should I look for when choosing a care provider?

 When choosing a care provider, the initial conversations you have will be a good indication of your future relationship with them and how easy it will be to talk to them.
 Things to think about include:

 - The cost of paid care at home and what's covered.

 - Getting an annual review of your care support needs.

 - How to reassure yourself about the staff providing care support.

 - How to ensure your care provider meets quality standards.

 The person you care for may want to directly employ a support worker or paid care support worker to help them live independently.
 These are called personal assistants.
 Find out more about personal assistants.